 Updates and patch deployments for the machines and tools.

 Clean up old content, logs, databases from Migration environment.

+Update User mapping file if Manulife provides a new one.

 In this week, NO content Migration will be carried out.
 Other activities for previously running wave and upcoming wave will be carried out.
-(Plan, Preparation, UAT, SOR and Go Live)
+(Pre-Prep1, Pre-Prep2, Preparation, UAT, SOR and Go Live)

 Large Site Collection Migration (More than 350 GB)